AR-937/all-things-code-app/README.md

 ## Technologies Used

-All Things Code is built using the following technologies:

-- **Backend:** ASP.NET MVC, C#, Entity Framework (Database-First), Microsoft SQL Server
-- **Frontend:** HTML5, CSS3, JavaScript, Bootstrap
+All Things Code is built using ASP.NET MVC with C#, utilizing Entity Framework (Database-First) for ORM and Microsoft SQL Server for data storage.
+The front-end is crafted with HTML5, CSS3, JavaScript, and Bootstrap for responsive design.

 ## Project Structure